Prilosec Lawyers for Kidney Injury and Stomach Cancer Lawsuits

 Prilosec Class Action Lawyers

-Individuals throughout the United States may be entitled to financial compensation through a Prilosec class action lawsuit or individual claim if they have been diagnosed with stomach cancer or kidney problems, including an acute kidney injury, chronic kidney disease, renal failure or acute interstitial nephritis.
+Individuals throughout the United States previously pursued compensation through a Prilosec class action lawsuit or individual claim if they were diagnosed with stomach cancer or kidney problems, including an acute kidney injury, chronic kidney disease, renal failure or acute interstitial nephritis.

-Similar allegations are also being pursued in Nexium lawsuits, Prevacid lawsuits, Protonix lawsuits and Dexilant lawsuits being pursued against the makers of these related heartburn drugs.
+Similar allegations were previously pursued in Nexium lawsuits, Prevacid lawsuits, Protonix lawsuits and Dexilant lawsuits against the makers of these related heartburn drugs.